topherCantrell/computerarcheology/content/Arcade/Phoenix/RAMUse.md

 info.
 This could make switching players easy.
 But there is no "common" memory for global info and the stack.
 The code must carefully manage the bank switching -- especially in regards to the stack pointer.

-The screen is rotated physically, but the screen memory layout is standard upper-left corner to lower right corner.
-There are two screens: foreground and background.
-Each screen is 32 columns by 26 columns (before rotation).
   - 4000 - 433F Foreground
   - 4340 - 47FF General storage (see the table below)
   - 4800 - 4B3F Background
   - 4B40 - 4BFF Stack space

+# Screen memory

+The screen is rotated physically clockwise, but the screen memory layout is standard upper-left corner to lower right corner.
+There are two screens: foreground and background.
+Each screen is 26 columns by 32 rows (after rotation).

+The first (upper left) byte of screen memory maps to the upper right corner of the rotated screen.
+Adding one to a screen memory pointer moves 1 row down the screen.
+Subtracting one moves the pointer 1 row up on the screen.
+Adding 32 to a screen memory pointer moves 1 column left.
+Subtracting 32 moves the pointer 1 column right.
+I spell these out because I get confused easily!

+Each graphics tile is 8x8 pixels.
+This gives a rotated screen dimension of 26*8 x 32*8 = 208x256 pixels.

+# Variables

 The values below are kept in bank 0. ??
 TODO see how/if the 2nd bank is used?
 Maybe it is just a copy in cocktail?